needle-tools/needle-engine-support/documentation/three/index.md

 Once you outgrow the configuration options of the web component, you can extend it with custom scripts and components, and full programmatic scene graph access.

 :::tip Use the integrations!
 For complex 3D scenes and fast iteration, we recommend using Needle Engine with one of our integrations.
-They provide a more powerful creation environment, including a live preview, hot reloading, and a more advanced build pipeline.
+They provide a powerful creation workflow, including a live preview, hot reloading, and an advanced build pipeline with 3D optimizations.
 :::

 ### Quick Start